Not a Fan

 This is where the rubber meets the road, sideline service is not an option for the Christian.
 Christ expects all of His followers to be involved in serving his Kingdom.
 There is no place in Scripture that lends itself to the idea that it’s okay to just be a Christian and sit on the sidelines while others do the work of the Kingdom.

 Living a life of service is truly imitating Christ.
-He served, He fed hungry people, He visited sick and injured people, He taught anyone who would listen, and even washed stinky feet.
-Jesus was the only person worthy of worship and service and He gave us an example for us to follow.
-We serve because God has things for us to do, and because it reflects the heart of Christ.
-So the natural implication of all this is that you should be serving.
+He served, He fed hungry people, He visited sick and injured people, He taught anyone who would listen, and even washed dirty feet.
+When we love God with all of our strength we are reflecting the heart of Christ.

 This morning seek out opportunities to serve.
 Look around see if there is something you can do to help us reach people for Jesus and help them live for Him.
 Look at how you’re gifted and think of ways to help us do that.
-Step off the sidelines and get into the game.
-Sideline service is not an option.
-And you know why it’s not an option?
-Because sideline service isn’t service.
-It’s spectatorship.
-And Christianity is not a spectator sport.
-It’s an active deal.
+It’s time that you stepped off the sidelines and got into the game.
+Christianity is not a spectator sport.

 Questions For You To Consider